How to Learn Two Languages at Once: Strategies That Work

 This gives you roughly equal time with both languages across the week while keeping them in separate sessions.
 Adjust the time based on what's realistic for your schedule.
 Even 15 minutes daily per language adds up to real progress.

-Anyway, if you want to actually use these strategies with real content, Migaku's browser extension lets you look up words instantly while watching shows or reading articles in your target languages.
+Anyway, if you want to actually use these strategies with real content, Migaku's browser extension and app let you look up words instantly while watching shows or reading articles in your target languages.
 Makes immersion learning way more practical when you're juggling multiple languages.
 There's a 10-day free trial if you want to check it out.